jamesabilong/sugilanon/README.md

 After triggering a deploy, check `jamesabilong/fpdocker` Actions for the `sugilanon-updated` run.
 That workflow is responsible for building and pushing the production image before the VPS updates the `freshprice_sugilanon` service.
+If the Sugilanon action reports `Bad credentials`, update the `GH_PAT` Actions secret in `jamesabilong/sugilanon`; that token must be allowed to create a repository dispatch event in `jamesabilong/fpdocker`.

 ## Getting Started